Skip to main content Skip to search Skip to main navigation

 • Chlorine dioxide

-• Lab tests can detect germs, heavy metals, pesticides.
+• Analysis for germs, heavy metals, pesticides

-• Suitable for tap and well water.
+• Suitable for tap and well water

-• Clear, understandable results.
+• Clear, understandable analysis report

 Tip